- What is a VPN router?

 If you want to learn how to use a VPN, start by logging into your router and adjusting its settings.
 You’ll have to gain access using your product manual or service provider so you can make the changes you need to install a VPN on your router.

-For most routers, you’ll have to start by entering its IP address into your search bar and logging in (here’s how to find your router IP address if you don’t know it).
+For most routers, you’ll have to start by entering its IP address into your browser’s search bar and logging in (here’s how to find your router IP address if you don’t know it).
 If you’ve never logged into your router, this would be a great opportunity to change your password as well (here’s how to make a secure password) because many are shipped with factory default passwords that are super easy to hack!

 For others, you’ll have to reconfigure their settings to redirect their traffic to a VPN server.
 Again, the best place to find specific instructions for your specific router will be our exhaustive tutorial page or your manufacturer’s manual or website.

 Once you’ve completed the configuration process for your router VPN, test it to see if the connection works.
 You’ll be able to log into your router at any time (from home) to adjust your settings, but it’s still going to be less convenient than using one of NordVPN’s apps.
 Remember, you don’t need a particularly special router, most will be able to incorporate VPN protection.

 Still don’t know how to install a VPN on your router?